 - 15 credits may be in supporting fields, such as: engineering, mathematics, natural sciences, business administration, linguistics, philosophy, psychology, or medicine.

-Part of completing your CSE Ph.D. involves the completion of two quarters of teaching assistantship within the school.
-For further information on becoming a TA or how you will be funded, please refer to the following sites:
+Part of completing a CSE Ph.D. involves the completion of two quarters of teaching assistantship within the school.
+For further information on becoming a TA or the associated funding arrangements, please refer to the following sites: